ZacharyYGateley/Compiler/README/LANGUAGE.md

 ## Example code

-At the time of writing, the grammar can be almost fully understood by the example code below.
+At the time of writing, the simple grammar can be almost fully understood by the example code below.

 ```
 // Function definitions have JavaScript style
-function print(first, second, third, which) {
+function console_out(first, second, third, which) {
 	// Conditions must be included in parentheses
 	if (which == "first") {
-		// Output has a shell or php style, without dollar sign decorators
+		// Output has a shell or php style, without the dollar signs
 		echo first;
 	}
 	else if (which == "second") {